pw4rn3r/ECE382/labs/index.md

 ## Lab notebook instructor access

-Do not forget to add your instructor to your Bitbucket repository for each lab.
+Do not forget to add your instructor to your Bitbucket repository.
 (Settings --> Access Management --> Users)